Lawrence school board hears students’ praises on new program to boost graduation rates, renews superintendent’s contract and more

 ↪ Context: Safe Routes to School is a national program that aims to improve walking and biking for kids.
 Since 2019, community stakeholders have gathered input to develop mapped routes and strategies for walking and biking citywide.
 An MOU is necessary to formalize how the school district and city will work together on the plan and establish a working group between plan updates, the first of which will occur in 2025.
 Find the Lawrence plan here and the revised MOU here.

-As the Times has reported, the board tabled the issue at its June 14 meeting after board members Shannon Kimball and Cadue-Blackwood voiced concerns.
+The board tabled the issue at its June 14 meeting after board members Shannon Kimball and Cadue-Blackwood voiced concerns.
 Since then, the district and city have worked together to edit wording in the original draft that Kimball said might obligate the district to implement curriculum programs and assume the funding of crossing guards.

 Superintendent Anthony Lewis told the board tonight the new version of the MOU had been changed as requested by the board.